jpm4rtinss/PersonalBudget/README.md

 PersonalBudget</h1>

 <p align="center">
-Personal budget application for the web development course by Udemy, made with Bootstrap for Layout and Javascript ES6, where it is possible to post new expenses, find expenses saved in local storage and filter them by type.
+Personal budget application for the web development course by Udemy, made with Bootstrap for a responsive Layout and Javascript ES6 for the logic, where it is possible to post new expenses, find expenses saved in local storage and filter them by type.
 </p>